 Possibly, depending on which country you worked in.
-The United States has Social Security agreements with more than two dozen countries to address the special requirements of people like you.
+The United States has international Social Security agreements with many countries, most of them in Europe, to address the special requirements of people like you.

-When you're ready to apply for Social Security, call the Social Security Administration at 800-772-1213 and ask what information and documentation you'll need regarding your work abroad.
+When you're ready to apply for Social Security, call the Social Security Administration (SSA) at 800-772-1213 and ask what information and documentation you'll need regarding your work abroad.
 Among other things, the list will include your Social Security number, the equivalent identification number from the other country and proof of age.